Jan0660/kittygifs/docs/selfhost.md

 ### `allowSignup`

 Whether to allow users to sign up.
 If set to `false`, only users that are already in the database can log in.

 ### `accessControlAllowOrigin`

 Values for the `Access-Control-Allow-Origin` header.
 Set to `["*"]` to allow all origins.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) for more info.
 If multiple origins are provided the one that matches the `Origin` header will be sent on the requests.
 Remember to include `https://tauri.localhost` and `tauri://localhost` if you want the Tauri app to work.

+### `issueDiscordWebhook`

+Discord webhook URL too send notifications of GDPR requests to.
+If not set, no notifications will be sent.